What Is Dry Rot And How Can You Prevent It?

 Avoid contact with chemicals

-Corrosive chemicals will destroy rubber in a hurry, so be careful when handling gasoline, parts cleaner, and pretty much any chemical designed to clean, even soap.
+Corrosive chemicals will cause dry rot by destroying rubber in a hurry, so be careful when handling gasoline, parts cleaner, and pretty much any chemical designed to clean, even soap.

 If your tire comes into contact with anything besides the ground, rinse it off.